cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 multiple messaging protocols.
 It has many features such as asynchronous messaging, which supports message queuing, receive and deliver acknowledgments, routing any message queues with broadcasting to logs or messages to multiple users.

-"A RabbitMQ broker is a logical grouping of one or several Erlang nodes, each running the RabbitMQ application and sharing users, virtual hosts, queues, exchanges, bindings, and runtime parameters.
-Sometimes we refer to the collection of nodes as a cluster" [@hid-sp18-520-RabbitMQCluster].
-"RabbitMQ has pluggable support for various SASL authentication mechanisms.
-Among many, with PLAIN authentication, its enabled by default in the RabbitMQ server and clients" [@hid-sp18-520-RabbitMQauth].
-"It was originally implemented Advance Message Queuing Protocoland has been extended to support Streaming Text Oriented Messaging Protocol and other protocols" [@hid-sp18-520-RabbitMQwiki].
-"The rabbitmq-management plugin provides an HTTP-based API for management and monitoring of your RabbitMQ server, along with a browser-based UI and a command line tool, rabbitmqadmin" [@hid-sp18-520-RabbitMQmana].
+> ``A RabbitMQ broker is a logical grouping of one or several Erlang
+> nodes, each running the RabbitMQ application and sharing users,
+> virtual hosts, queues, exchanges, bindings, and runtime
+> parameters.
+Sometimes we refer to the collection of nodes as a
+> cluster'' [@hid-sp18-520-RabbitMQCluster].

+> ``RabbitMQ has pluggable support for various SASL authentication
+> mechanisms.
+Among many, with PLAIN authentication, its enabled by
+> default in the RabbitMQ server and
+> clients'' [@hid-sp18-520-RabbitMQauth].

+> ``It was originally implemented Advance Message Queuing Protocoland
+> has been extended to support Streaming Text Oriented Messaging
+> Protocol and other protocols'' [@hid-sp18-520-RabbitMQwiki].

+> ``The rabbitmq-management plugin provides an HTTP-based API for
+> management and monitoring of your RabbitMQ server, along with a
+> browser-based UI and a command line tool,
+> rabbitmqadmin'' [@hid-sp18-520-RabbitMQmana].

 Ranger
 ======